Jewish Disabilities Advocates

 This family activity for Purim provides easy instructions for creating a sensory-friendly grogger/noisemaker.

-This Passover handout discusses how those with disabilities can help lead efforts to transform our Jewish spaces into communities of belonging by sharing their lived experience.
-The handout also includes several suggestions for hosting an accessible Passover Seder.
+This Passover handout discusses how those with disabilities can help lead efforts to transform our Jewish spaces into communities of belonging by sharing their lived experience and also includes several suggestions for hosting an accessible Passover Seder.

 JDA Collaborative and Partner Organizations